BND Hamburger Icon

 User permissions and restrictions

-FileHold allows administrators to set 11 different security roles for documents so users only have access to the files they need.
+FileHold allows administrators to set 12 security roles for documents so users have access only to the files they need.

 OCR technology